Mental health in Ireland: Men's sheds

 The Irish Association of Men's Sheds is a non-profit organization which promotes good mental health through creating sheds for men to meet and create projects in.
 Projects, as varied as woodwork, electronics and jam-making, are chosen by the participants.
 The organisation was awarded a People of the Year Award.
 More than 10,000 men use over 300 sheds.

 Nightline

 Nightline is the name given to various confidential and anonymous overnight listening, emotional support, information, and supplies services, run by students for students at universities around the world.
 Individual Nightlines are autonomous organisations, but are affiliated to the Nightline Association, which is an umbrella organisation founded to facilitate cooperation between Nightlines in the UK and Ireland.

 Pieta House

 Pieta House deals with suicide prevention and counselling for those bereaved by suicide.
 The annual Darkness into Light event at locations across Ireland and the world act as a fundraiser for the charity.

 Other organisations

 The Brothers Hospitallers of Saint John of God have run institutions in Ireland since 1882.
 The Samaritans charity also runs a helpline for suicide prevention.
 SOSAD ("Save Our Sons And Daughters") Ireland is a suicide prevention and bereavement agency which was set up in 2006.
+International organisations such as Narcotics Anonymous and Alcoholics Anonymous operate in Ireland.
+The Rutland Centre, founded by recovering alcoholic Mary Bolton treats addicts of gambling, narcotics and alcohol.